 MPD inline attenuator

 The MPD inline attenuator can be configured as 12dB, 18dB, or 24dB microphone level pads, a 12dB line matching pad (+4dBu to -10dBV), a 18dB or 24dB line-level pad, a 40dB line to mic level pad, a 620Ω load, a 12dB or 24dB passive mixing network, or a polarity inverter.
 Custom values for attenuation and input impedance are available on request.
 Polarity inversion may also be added to any balanced attenuator if specifically required for the intended application.

 Microphone level pads are intended for use with condenser microphones on loud sources.
-Microphone level pads have an input impedance of approximately 2KΩ and will thus pass phantom power with minimum voltage drop.
+Microphone level pads have a nominal input impedance of 2KΩ and will thus pass phantom power with minimum voltage drop.
 Maximum input level is +20dBV.

 Line level pads have input impedance of 7KΩ or higher and are thus not intended for use between microphone and amplifiers, but rather between line level outputs and inputs.
 Maximum input level is +30dBV.